jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Frederick Douglass is a true Jedi Master.
 His great bravery, persistence, and intelligence showcase humanity's endless potential.
 The big lesson we need to learn here Skywalker, is using majic to tell the difference between good and bad rules.

 Sophia taught Douglass to read.
 She wasn't told to.
 She did it because we naturally love teaching tools.
 Whatever our joys are, from boxing, fishing, or reading, we love spreading them.
-We love it because we're all supposed to spread majic.
+We love it because we're supposed to spread majic.

 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That's really cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with reading, they've similarly performed something awesome, but its not a trick; they've upgraded someone's cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
 Majic is a long lasting dopamine rush.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Medieval parishoners couldn't read a science book, peasant farmers couldn't have a musket, a 1990's kid couldn't download a digital song.
-Today kids can't repair his laptop and millions of tired mothers can't telecommute.
+Today millions of tired mothers can't telecommute.
 Why?

 There is no easy answer.
-Society's rule book doesn't proclaim itself to be a Death Star.
-It never will; remember in no story does a antagonist proclaim herself evil.
+Society's rule book will never call itself a Death Star.
+Remember in no story does someone say their evil.
 The lesson Skywalker is it'll never be easy to know the difference between good and bad rules.
-Humans make rules so easily in speech, regulations, laws, to ever easily filter out the bad ones.
+Humans make rules so easily in speech, regulations, laws, to easily filter out the bad ones.

 Majic is thus our best judge of the rules.
 It naturally makes us smile.
-From teaching a kid to walk, to teaching a grandmother to use Skype to watch her grandkids first steps, teaching and learning new tools opens our hearts because it solves problems and improves our way of life.
+From teaching a kid to walk, to teaching a grandmother to use Skype to watch her grandkids first steps; teaching and learning new tools opens our hearts because it solves problems and improves our way of life.

 So, when you're teaching or learning a new tool and someone steps in your way with a rule, ask yourself if you feel majic, and if you do, ask the rulemaker why he doesn't.
 Perhaps there's a good reason.
 But keep Sophia in mind.
 Performing majic made her fell good, while following the rules only made her feel safe.

 And safety is fleeting Skywalker.
 No ruling philosophy lasts forever, thus all rule books eventually expire.
 Majic never will.
 It always was, and always will be, in our souls.
-It's how we naturallt test our rule book.
-Alternating current, the microchip, the iPhone were all made by people who avoided the rules yet we celebrate Tesla, Noyce, Jobs today because they help us feel and spread majic.
+It's how we naturally test our rule book.
+Electricity, the microchip, the iPhone were all made by people who skirted the rules.
+Yet we celebrate Tesla, Noyce, Jobs today because they invented a new tool that let us feel and spread majic.

 Ignore majic at your peril.
 Look at Sophia, she gave one of our greatest writers and orators his start, yet she lived a miserable life watching him succeed because she broke the rules.
 That should help you decide which rules are worth following.